Skip to Content

 Deakin is one of Australia’s largest universities, yet the campuses have a strong community feeling and provide a supportive study environment.
 You’ll discover that it is easy to find your way around, make friends and get involved in campus activities.

-Most papers at Deakin University are worth 1 credit.
-A 1 credit paper at Deakin is the equivalent of a 15 credit paper at Massey.
+Most courses at Deakin University are worth 1 credit.
+A 1 credit course at Deakin is the equivalent of a 15 credit course at Massey.
 Exchange students must take 4 credits per semester.

 The course code system at Deakin is similar to that of Massey.
 Level one is first year, level two is second year, and so on.
 The first number indicates the level e.g. ACD 101

 At Deakin, trimester one begins in February/March, and trimester two begins in July.

 Deakin runs a service which offers you the chance to secure guaranteed accommodation before arrival.
 This pre-arrival placement service is only available to Exchange students and allocates accommodation in your choice of on-campus university residences or private off-campus accommodation.
 This service is only available if your accommodation application is received before the deadline.